skyprowler-X/Calculator/README.md

-A basic calculator using python an tkinter lib
+A basic calculator using python and tkinter library